jrvanderdoes/purify/paper.md

 # Acknowledgements

-Development of the `Purify` package was inspired by foundational methods in statistical resampling and permutation testing.
+Development of the `Purify` package was inspired by foundational methods in statistical resampling and permutation testing along with the rich literature on stratified data.
 Special thanks to the open-source R community for support and resources.

 Contributions to `Purify` are welcome and notable recognition is given to all who raise awareness of deficiencies in the package via the GitHub repository.